-To promote London in the interests of all its people, places and businesses as a global city and powerhouse of the economy.
+Promoting London in the interests of all its people, places and businesses as a global city and powerhouse of the economy

-APPG meetings are open to representatives of organisations interested and affected by this issue.
-If you wish to attend, please allow enough time to get through security – for Committee Rooms the entrance is via Cromwell Green or at Portcullis House for meetings there.
+APPG meetings are open to representatives of organisations interested in and affected by the issues being discussed.
+If you wish to attend, please contact the APPG secretariat team.

 For the latest news follow the APPG on Twitter.